Course Descriptions IME

 MEE543 Acoustics and vibration control [3-0, 3 cr.]
 This course covers the acoustic momentum, energy and intensity, propagation, reflection and absorption, effects of the physical properties, transmission of sound in real media, forced and free vibration systems, with one or more degrees of freedom, vibration isolation, and transmission applied to problems of rotating, and reciprocating, machinery, and design problems on vibration isolation systems, and absorbers.
 Pre-requisite: MEE442 Mechanical Vibrations.

 MEE547 Robotics and Intelligent Systems [3-0, 3 cr.]
 This course introduces fundamental concepts in Robotics.
 The course discusses basic concepts, including coordinate transformation, kinematics, dynamics, Laplace transforms, equations of motion, feedback and feedforward control, and trajectory planning.
 These topics will be exemplified with Matlab/Simulink simulation studies.
 The second part of the course will introduce intelligent robots, including computer vision and introductory artificial Intelligence.
-Pre-requisites: MEE341 Kinematics and Dynamics of Linkages, ELE442 Control Systems.
+Pre-requisites: MEE341 Kinematics and Dynamics of Linkages, and MEE445- Control System.

 MEE549 Automotive Dynamics [3-0, 3 cr.]
 Vehicle Classification; Longitudinal Vehicle Dynamics; Vehicle Load Transfer; Vehicle Acceleration Performance; Vehicle Braking Performance; Road Loads; Vehicle Aerodynamics; Tire Dynamics; Steady-State Cornering; Suspensions; Steering System.
 Pre-requisites: MEE241 Dynamics; MEE311 Fluid Mechanics; MEE351 Computer-Aided Design